Gambling Addiction Hypnosis

-You can only begin to deal with your gambling when you can understand and acknowledge your emotional issues.
-When you can see your own behaviour objectively, you can then begin to develop a plan to end it.
+You can only begin to deal with your gambling when you can understand how it connects with your emotional issues.
+When you understand why you do it, then you can learn how to stop it.

 Your emotional issues are most likely something you are carrying from childhood.
 When you feel grounded, and in a good place, you can bet sensibly and often make some money.
 But when you are in a bad place, you gamble compulsively, and sabotage yourself.
 You know what is going to happen, but do it anyway.
 It's like touching a hot stove, knowing it going to burn you, but you do it anyway.

 It is as if you believe you don't deserve good things, and instead of focusing on what you need, you destroy what you have.
 Even if you start to win, you put it all back on until it is gone.